The ultimate pub crawl along Caxton Street and Latrobe Terrace

 Why visit?
 An ever-changing wine menu with staff who can educate you while they water you.

 Drink this: Barrel-aged Negroni.
 This is a thing that exists.

 Insider tip: These guys are BYO food.
 Order your favourite snacks from surrounding purveyors.

 What?
 A craft beer-filled, street art-covered, burger-infused funhouse.

 Where?
 22 Caxton St.

 Why visit?
 Every bar stocks its favourite craft beer, some might even have two.
 These guys have literally hundreds.

 Drink this: Something from a local brewer.

-Insider tip: There are specials almost every night, so you head in on a weekday to take advantage.
+Insider tip: There are specials on Mondays and Tuesdays, so head in to take advantage of the deals.